 From the first night, Paesano was piss and vinegar.
 An orange and white tiger striped cat that decided me going to bed was cause for him to go all 'Fantastic Voyage' and to try to climb into my mouth.
 I closed my bedroom door and he meowed all night to get in; I'd get up, he'd stop meowing, I'd go to bed and the meowing would start.
 I chased him around the apartment, but he thought it was a game.
+The second night I named him Paesano after he sat in my lap and help me finish off a bowl of baked ziti.
+He quickly learned to eat from a fork and preferred human food to the Science Diet I had been feeding him.

 A month after I got him, I came home from work to find him chasing Doogie, the irradiated cat that lived behind the TV, around the apartment, before I could even close the door, Doogie went whizzing by me and out the door.
 Paesano stood in the doorway taunting him.
 Amazingly, Doogie looked like a cat that lived on a TV tube.
 His hair was sparse and he looked emaciated, even though I know he ate the food that I left on the side of the TV for him, it was the only time I would see him.
 The next time Paesano or I would see Doogie would be a year and a half later outside the window of the apartment.
 I assume it was Doogie, it was a beautiful healthy cat but I was sure it was him.